Wages for Housework: Controversies

 Monetary estimates of this kind are used to demonstrate the scale of unpaid work in relation to more visible waged work.
 However, proponents of wages for housework do not advocate for the marketization and commodification of unpaid care work.
 Instead they have promoted public funding for these schemes as part of a larger project of recognizing and revaluing the indispensable role of unpaid care work for society and the economy.
 Some feminist scholars have also called for the creation of new commons-based systems of care and basic provisioning that operate outside of the market and state, and for the defense of existing commons, especially in communities of the Global South.

-Women participating in household work, is naturally supposed to be a role that a mother takes on because of the kind nature of a women, this idea has tricked women into believing that their work is not something that they should be compensated for.
-By convincing women that household work is not simply a task of love, but it should be see as a role in the house as well and their should be credit given, instead of acting like the house magically gets clean during the day.
-Federici argues that this idea further reinforces the stereotype of traditional gender roles, while also aligning with larger capitalist ideals, by allowing women to relying on a partner financially, shifting the power dynamic of the relationship.
-Therefore she states that women demanding wages for household work will create a disruption in the system because it will show that is not only acts of service for those you love, but something to earn a profit from.
-Federici points out that household work being an extension of a women's duties is a carefully designed idea by capitalist society to keep this as an unpaid job, that should just be an act of love.
-By demanding wages for housework women would be exposing the amount their work adds to the economy, and this idea argues that women are being taken advantage of for their work.
+Women participating in household work is assumed to be a role that a mother takes on due to the 'naturally' kind nature of a women; this idea has tricked women into believing that their work is not something for which they should be compensated.
+It convinces women that household work is simply a task of love, instead of a role in the household where should be credit given.
+Federici argues that this idea further reinforces the stereotype of traditional gender roles, while also aligning with larger capitalist ideals, because women have to rely on a partner financially, shifting the power dynamic of the relationship.
+Therefore, she states that women demanding wages for household work will create a disruption in the system because it will show that it is not only acts of service for those you love, but something to earn a profit from.
+Federici points out that household work being an extension of a woman's duties is an idea carefully designed by capitalist society to keep this as an unpaid job, that should just be an act of love.
+By demanding wages for housework, women would be exposing the amount their work adds to the economy, and this idea argues that women are being taken advantage of for their work.